gitbls/sdm/Docs/Plugins.md

 * The command `sudo systemd-analyze cat-config systemd/service.conf` (where *service* is one of journald, logind, networkd, pstore, sleep, system, timesyncd, or user) will display the settings in precedence order.
 This is very handy in sorting out what config file is providing which setting.
 * The files in /lib/systemd/*service*.conf.d and /etc/systemd/*service*.conf.d appear to have their files unified and processed in ascending alphabetical order.
 For instance,with /lib/systemd/journal.conf.d/70-xx.conf and /etc/systemd/journal.conf.d/030-xx.conf, 030-xx.conf is processed *first*, so any settings in 70-xx.conf will override settings in 030-xx.conf.
 * The `swap` argument controls whichever of `rpi-swap` or `dphys-swapfile` is installed. `swap=0` disables swap.
 Also see the `swap` plugin for fine-grained configuration of `rpi-swap`.
+* The `service-disable` and `service-enable` arguments operate immediately on the specified services, whereas the `service-disable-at-boot` and `service-enable-at-boot` arguments operation is delayed and performed during sdm FirstBoot.

+  For instance, if a service is dependent on other operations that must be completed at boot time, you can use `service-disable` during customization to disable the service, and use `service-enable-at-boot`.
+In this scenario the service will run for the first time on the reboot AFTER sdm FirstBoot has completed.

+  Similarly, if you only want a service to run on the very first system boot BEFORE sdm FirstBoot completes, use `service-enable` to enable it during customization, and `service-disable-at-boot` to disable it for all subsequent system boots.

 ### trim-enable